 Dinton Activity Centre

-Dinton Activity Centre is situated by the Black Swan lake, a 15 minute walk away from the car park and playground.
+Dinton Activity Centre is situated by the Black Swan lake, a 15 minute walk away from the car park and playground but does have it’s own separate car park if you want to go straight there.
 It offers a range of watersports including pedalos and kayaks and is open Monday to Friday.
-Check out the Red Kite Days What’s On page for information on events and Red Kite Days classes and holiday clubs page for more information about courses for children.
+If you have your own water craft (we have paddleboards) you can pay a launch fee to go out on the water.